Open Ports for Connections¶

-With default Hive, if your Hive DB is deployed on EMR with QLI over AWS S3, you have to skip this step because QLI for Hive on EMR on default framework can only be addressed on the Settings > Query Log Ingestion page.
+With default Hive, if your Hive DB is deployed on EMR with QLI over Amazon S3, you have to skip this step because QLI for Hive on EMR on default framework can only be addressed on the Settings > Query Log Ingestion page.

 If you decide to configure QLI at this step, provide the required parameters: